Secret Service Admits That Pepper Spray Was Used On Protesters In Lafayette Square

 — U.S. Secret Service (@SecretService) June 13, 2020

-The President has been heavily and widely criticized for the photo op and the actions taken by the Secret Service and USPP to clear protesters from Lafayette Square to set up the photo op, Politico reported.
-Republican lawmakers — who have usually kept their criticisms of the President quiet — condemned the administration’s choice to use force to clear protesters so Trump could walk to the church.
+The president has been heavily and widely criticized for the photo op and the actions taken by the Secret Service and USPP to clear protesters from Lafayette Square to set up the photo, Politico reported.
+Republican lawmakers, who have usually kept their criticisms of the president quiet, condemned the administration’s choice to use force to clear protesters so Trump could walk to the church.

 “It was painful to watch peaceful protesters be subjected to tear gas in order for the president to go across the street to a church that I believe he’s attended only once,” said Sen. Susan Collins of Maine.

-Sen. Tim Scott of South Carolina — the only Black man in the Senate — was more forceful in his rebuke, saying, “Should you use tear gas to clear a path so the president can go have a photo-op?
-The answer is no.”
+Sen. Tim Scott of South Carolina, the only black man in the Senate, was more forceful in his rebuke.

+“Should you use tear gas to clear a path so the president can go have a photo-op?
+The answer is no,” he said.

 Democrats were scathing in their criticism of the events at Lafayette Square.
-Speaker of the House, Nancy Pelosi read a passage from the Bible about healing to fire back at Trump’s opportunistic use of religious iconography.
+Speaker of the House Nancy Pelosi read a passage from the Bible about healing to fire back at Trump’s opportunistic use of religious iconography.
 She also said that the use of force on protesters “has no place, and it’s time for us to do away with that.”

-According to Politico, Senate Minority Leader Chuck Schumer went as far as introducing a formal resolution to condemn the President’s actions.
+According to Politico, Senate Minority Leader Chuck Schumer went as far as introducing a formal resolution to condemn the president’s actions.

 Protesters were gathered in Lafayette Square to protest police brutality after the death of George Floyd when force was used against them to clear the area.